guxiaobo/calcite-json-adapter/README.md

 For more details about Calcite, see the [home page](http://calcite.apache.org).

-calcite-json-adapter can only query the first level sub-objects of JSONObject, and only sub-objects of the following Java classes can be mapped to columns:
+calcite-json-adapter can only query the first level sub-objects of JSONObject, and only sub-objects of the following Java classes can be mapped to columns,sub-objects of other JAVA type will be ignored.

 String (mapped as VARCHAR)
 Long (mapped as BIGINT)
 Boolean (mapped as BOOLEAN)